Hua Luogeng: Later career in China (1950–1985)

-The start of the Great Leap Forward in 1958 came with a vehement attack on pure mathematics and intellectuals, which prompted Hua to shift towards applied mathematics.
-Hua developed, with Wang Yuan, a broad interest in linear programming, operations research, and multidimensional numerical integration.
+The start of the Great Leap Forward in 1958 came with a vehement attack on pure mathematics and intellectuals, prompting Hua to shift to applied mathematics.
+He and Wang Yuan developed a broad interest in linear programming, operations research, and multidimensional numerical integration.
 In connection with the last of these, the study of the Monte Carlo method and the role of uniform distribution led them to invent an alternative deterministic method based on ideas from algebraic number theory.
-Their theory was set out in Applications of Number Theory to Numerical Analysis, which was published much later, in 1978, and by Springer in English translation in 1981.
-The newfound interest in applicable mathematics took him in the 1960s, accompanied by a team of assistants, all over China to show workers of all kinds how to apply their reasoning faculty to the solution of shop-floor and everyday problems.
-Whether in ad hoc problem-solving sessions in factories or open-air teachings, he touched his audiences with the spirit of mathematics to such an extent that he became a national hero and even earned an unsolicited letter of commendation from Mao Zedong, this last a valuable protection in uncertain times.
-Hua had a commanding presence, a genial personality, and a wonderful way of putting things simply, and the impact of his travels spread his fame and the popularity of mathematics across the land.
+Their theory was set out in Applications of Number Theory to Numerical Analysis, which was published in 1978, and by Springer in English translation in 1981.
+The newfound interest in applicable mathematics took him in the 1960s, accompanied by a team of assistants, all over China to show workers of all kinds how to apply their reasoning to shop-floor and everyday problems.
+Whether in ad hoc problem-solving sessions in factories or open-air teachings, he touched his audiences with the spirit of mathematics to such an extent that he became a national hero and even earned an unsolicited letter of commendation from Mao Zedong, a valuable protection in uncertain times.
+Hua had a commanding presence, a genial personality, and a talent for putting things simply, and his travels spread his fame and the popularity of mathematics across the land.

-Following the Cultural Revolution, Hua resumed contact with Western mathematicians.
-In 1980 Hua became a cultural ambassador of China charged with re-establishing links with Western academics, and during the next five years he travelled extensively in Europe, the United States, and Japan.
+After the Cultural Revolution, Hua resumed contact with Western mathematicians.
+In 1980 Hua became a cultural ambassador of China charged with re-establishing links with Western academics, and over the next five years he traveled extensively in Europe, the United States, and Japan.
 In 1979 he was a visiting research fellow of the then Science Research Council of the United Kingdom at the University of Birmingham and during 1983–84 he was Sherman Fairchild Distinguished Scholar at the California Institute of Technology.
 He died of a heart attack at the end of a lecture he gave in Tokyo on 12 June 1985.

-Hua Luogeng Park in Jintan, Jiangsu has been named after him.
+Hua Luogeng Park in Jintan, Jiangsu, is named after him.